grmkris/personalBtcServer/bitcoinNode.md

 - BtcPayServer entry point for managing your web stores
 - Personal VPN settings, approved devices etc..
 - Tor network status

-**BONUS**
-- Store for addons
-  - use this device as your own NAS by attaching more HDD devices* (nextcloud)
-  - adblocker for your home network*
-  - your own website (blog)
-  - torrent
-  - password manager
-  - Todo

 ## Specifications:
 - General: